 93% of consumers read customer reviews before making a decision about a local business.
-When it only takes 1-3 reviews for 40% of potential customers to form an online decision about a brand, it’s more important than ever that your reviews reflect your business positively and accurately.
-So what can a business do to make sure their local business listings are free from fake negative reviews?
+When it only takes reading about 1 to 3 reviews for 40% of potential customers to form an online decision about a brand, it’s more important than ever that your reviews reflect your business positively and accurately.

-The 9 Google Review Violations that can Remove a Google Review
+9 Google Review Violations That Google Can Remove

 Online directories are really starting to crack down on people who leave fake reviews.
 In fact, just last year, an Italian man was sentenced to nine months in jail and fined for leaving fake reviews on TripAdvisor.